About our staff

 Knowledge Exchange and Impact

-I convened an exploratory seminar, "Historicizing Consent: What did it mean to agree in the late medieval and early modern world?" at the Harvard Radcliffe Institute and the Weatherhead Center for International Affairs, with co-organizer Tamar Herzog in April 2022.
-Further details including the seminar abstract and a collaborative bibliography are here: https://projects.iq.harvard.edu/historicizingconsent.
+I convene an international research network, "Historicizing Consent: What did it mean to agree in the late medieval and early modern world?" with co-convenor Tamar Herzog.
+Further details including a collaborative bibliography are available here: https://projects.iq.harvard.edu/historicizingconsent.

 Historical Skills and Methods II: Voices from Below in the Early English Atlantic World